Is Summer School right for me?

 If you have any questions regarding this, please email the Summer School team and we will be happy to advise.

 Are you a non-native English speaker who doesn't meet one of the above criteria?

 Non-native English speakers who have not completed, or are not currently studying for, a university degree taught in English are required to pass an English language test.

 Some of the tests and required grades are outlined in the list below.
 If you have a qualification which is not listed here, please let us know.

-Please note, IELTS and TOEFL scores are only valid if they are less than two years old at the programme start date.
+Please note, IELTS, TOEFL and Duolingo scores are only valid if they are less than two years old at the programme start date.

 - GCSE, IGCSE and GCE ‘O’ Level: Grade B in English Language

 - For Cambridge Advanced English (CAE) tests taken before January 2015: Grade C

 - For Cambridge Advanced English (CAE) tests taken from January 2015: 176 overall (minimum 169 in all elements)

 - For Cambridge Certificate of Proficiency in English (CPE) tests taken before January 2015: Any pass grade with a pass in each element OR Level C1 certificate